 Genoese pesto sauce

 The most popular, not just in Italy, which is made by simple ingredients, today is D.O.P. protected.
-Basil, pine nuts, parmigiano cheese, pecorino, garlic, salt and olive oil are the ingredients which give birth to this special sauce.
+Basil, pine nuts, Parmigiano cheese, pecorino, garlic, salt and olive oil are the ingredients that give birth to this special sauce.

 It is absolutely delicious with trenette pasta, gnocchi or even with lasagna.
 One of our experiences teaches you to make this special sauce in the traditional way.
 I suggest not to miss it.